 Working smart doesn’t mean squeezing on a tuxedo every time you work (thankfully).
 What we mean is taking advantage of software, assets and services that help speed up your workflow.
 To paraphrase GarageFarm.NET – surviving in the fiercely competitive 3d realm requires the ability to work efficiently, such as via the use of pre-made models/assets, addons, scripts to automate tedious processes, or a batch processing macro.
 And of course, saving yourself a lot of pain and panic by using a render farm.
 You may be happy to know 10 Tips For A Faster Archviz Workflow & Better Renders goes into more depth on working efficiently & effectively, complete with advice applicable not only to archviz but to 3d freelance work in general.

 The aim hasn’t been to tell you off, but to help you identify what may have been holding you back.
 It’s all too easy to go on for years doing things our own special way because that’s what makes us comfortable, yet only to find the effort far outweighs the payoff (guilty, again).
-Going from writing long-form case studies with negligible viewership to this 5-point listicle was my own turning point in the journey of the freelancer.
+Going from writing long-form case studies with negligible viewership to this 5-point listicle was my own turning point in the journey of the freelance 3d artist.
 There’s one way of working smart that I didn’t go into above that should go without saying for any freelance 3d animator, and that’s using a render farm.
 With the help and support of a farm for 3d rendering, freelance becomes a lot less fraught with progress destroying obstacles.
 The time saved makes the small cost worthwhile.
 To merely summarize the various benefits of using one required an entire post, perhaps one of the most important being that it is surprisingly cost effective.
 With that we wish you all the best with your future endeavours in the world of freelancing; and in honour of the great man that was Stan Lee, EXCELSIOR!